-\textbf{Accelerating DiT Training.} Recent studies \cite{repa,repae} highlight the importance of semantically meaningful representations for improving both training efficiency and generation quality.
+\textbf{Acceleration of DiT Training.} Recent studies \cite{repa,repae} highlight the importance of semantically meaningful representations to improve training efficiency and generation quality.
 MaskDiT \cite{maskdit} accelerates DiT training by randomly masking 50\% of input patches, encouraging efficient learning of informative features.
-MAETok \cite{chen2025maetok} applies the masking strategy to tokenizer training, improving diffusion models by learning a semantically structured latent space through masked autoencoding.
+MAETok \cite{chen2025maetok} applies the masking strategy to tokenizer training, improving diffusion models by learning a semantically structured latent space.
 RCG \cite{rcg} learns a generative model that generates semantic representations extracted by a self-supervised encoder, using them as conditions for image generation.
-REPA \cite{repa} introduces a simple representation alignment loss that aligns internal features with pretrained image embeddings \cite{dinov2}, significantly boosting training speed and generation performance.
-Following works have begun to explore the use of pretrained vision encoders to provide richer external supervision.
+REPA \cite{repa} introduces a representation alignment loss that aligns internal features with pretrained image embeddings \cite{dinov2}, significantly boosting training speed and generation performance.
+The following works explore the use of pretrained vision encoders to provide richer external supervision.
 U-REPA \cite{urepa} extends REPA to the U-Net architecture.
 VA-VAE \cite{vavae} addresses the optimization bottleneck in latent diffusion by aligning the latent space of a tokenizer with pretrained vision foundation models, enabling faster convergence and better generation quality in high-dimensional settings.